jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_discoverywizard.md

 1. Click **Configure \| Connections**.
 2. Click **Discover** from the list of **All connections**, **SQL Server** or **Windows**.
 3. If prompted, select the **SQL Server** or **Windows** connection type.

+{% include note.html content="The Connection Discovery Wizard does not add SQL Server hosted on Unix/Linux operating systems." %}

 ## Add multiple connections via discovery or file import